Colitis in cats: causes, symptoms and treatment

 • Urinalysis to assess kidney function

-• X-rays to evaluate the gastrointestinal tract and thickness of the intestines, and to check for abnormalities such as tumours and fluid
+• X-ray and/or abdominal ultrasound to evaluate the gastrointestinal tract and thickness of the intestines, and to check for abnormalities such as tumours and fluid

 • Electrolyte tests to check for dehydration and electrolyte imbalance